Policing cybercrime with the City of London Police

 Doing business safely in a digital world

-To compliment and support national efforts, the City of London police have developed the free training and engagement program Cyber Griffin, to support businesses to protect themselves from cybercrime.
+To compliment and support national efforts, the City of London Police offers the free training and engagement programme Cyber Griffin, to support businesses to protect themselves from cybercrime.

 "About 80% of the cybercrime reported in the City of London is from businesses, so it’s important that we work with businesses to make sure that they don’t become victims of cybercrime in the future.
 Cyber Griffin is about making sure that people at all levels of those organisations and businesses have access to the best advice in order to protect them and their businesses."

-Baseline Briefings - supporting all your staff to do the basics well
+Baseline briefings: supporting staff to do the basics well

-Aimed at incident responders within an organisation, Gold/Silver/Bronze training gives in depth incident response coaching to the private sector, covers Police Major Incident Procedures such as how to form a command structure and how to write a decision log.
+Aimed at incident responders within an organisation, Gold/Silver/Bronze training gives in-depth incident response coaching to the private sector, covers police major incident procedures such as how to form a command structure and write a decision log.